tensorflow/swift-apis/Documentation/Development.md

 ```
 </details>

-### (TensorFlow) Swift APIs
+### Building Swift APIs

-#### SwiftPM
+> **Note:** This option requires pre-built X10 binaries.
+Building with SwiftPM

-*Note: Building with SwiftPM does not include changes to X10 modules.*
+> does not include changes to X10.

-Because X10 is a required component for building the TensorFlow Swift APIs,
-and the project does not build with Swift Package Manager, we must pass along
-the necessary information to the build.
-We need to pass two items to the
-build:
+SwiftPM requires two items:

-1. the location of the X10 & TensorFlow headers
+1. The location of the X10 & TensorFlow headers.
-2. the location of the X10 & TensorFlow libraries
+2. The location of the X10 & TensorFlow libraries.

 The path to these libraries is not fixed and depends on your machine setup.
 You should substitute the paths with the appropriate values.
 In the example